 The following is a summary of certain terms and provisions of the Bonds.
-Reference is hereby made to the Bonds and the provisions with respect thereto in the Indenture and the Financing Agreement for the detailed terms and provisions thereof.
+Reference is hereby made to the Bonds and the provisions with respect thereto in the Indenture and the Financing Agreement relating to each Series of Bonds for the detailed terms and provisions thereof.